 The challenge is to try reading the whole of the Easter story before Easter.
 You could read it from a children’s Bible such as The Big Bible Storybook or from one gospel in a family-friendly Bible version such as the Contemporary English Version.
 Click here for links to the whole story from Matthew, Mark, Luke, […]

-Print your own Passover service sheet!
 We’ve celebrated Passover in our home for a number of years now, and each year it’s different, as we adapt it around who will be there.
 We tend to have a big feast-like meal interspersed with parts of the service (seder).
 We include elements which we use each week in our Shabbat meal, for example […]

 Edited with new links and sets for 2016 My name is Victoria and I’m a nativity scene addict.
 There.
 I’ve said it.
 I just love nativity sets, especially ones which everyone can touch, play with and enjoy.
 There’s some lovely ones about, and although it may seem like quite a bit of money, I’ve found this is […]